Kidapt/kidaptive-sdk-js/README.md

 #### KidaptiveSdk.modelManager.getLocalDimensions()

 Returns an array of local dimension objects associated with the current app.
-Local dimensions are defined for a given app and map to specific dimensions specified in Kidaptive's early learning framework.
+Local dimensions are defined for a given app and map to specific dimensions specified in the app's learning framework.

 ```javascript
 var localDimensions = KidaptiveSdk.modelManager.getLocalDimensions();